adith27/Concentration-Game/README.md

 **Who's Involved?** <br/>
 I am the sole contributor to this repository at the moment.
 While the skeletal code is courtesy of the online Stanford lectures on iTunesU, I am constantly making imporvements and adding new features to the game to test what I have learned from the course.

+**What can you expect in the future?** <br/>
+I am also currently planning and conceptualizing tvOS and macOS versions of the game that I hope to release in the coming months.